jmbrunskill/muid/README.md

 However in many applications, global uniqueness is not critial, and other concerns such as id length and performance concerns become more important.

-This standard documents a mechanism for creating key'd 64bit ids which might be more useful for some application specific purposes and a gloabally unique id (GUID/UUID).
+This standard documents a mechanism for creating key'd 64bit ids which might be more useful for some application specific purposes than a globally unique id (GUID/UUID).

 ## Why create this?